number5alive/funsizehikes/blog/_posts/2016-07-13-reds-meadow-to-tahoe.markdown

 We take the Devil's Postpile detour from Red's Meadow, heading past day hikers to the rock formation.
 Then, we are back on the trail.
 I'm hot and tired and it is easy to lay my Z light by a fallen tree and nap for a few hours.
 Then, I am racing to catch my friends back up, through the lupine and cow parsnip, across the mosquito filled meadows.
 I find them high on a ridge and set up my bug net as the sun goes down.

 I get a head start in the morning, climbing up towards Donahue Pass and ten thousand island lake.
 I stop at a ridge with the view of the minarets and wait for everyone.
 It is Canada day and the two Canadians in our group are celebrating.
-Everyone sports Canada tattoos, and Shake n Bake wears a Canadian flag like a cape.
+Everyone sports Canada tattoos, and Shake'nBake wears a Canadian flag like a cape.
 ![reds-meadow-to-tahoe](http://eloiserobbins.files.wordpress.com/2016/07/wp-image-348453703jpg.jpg)
 We head up to the pass, sipping Canadian Rye.
 People shoot funny looks at us, until we start wishing them happy Canada day.
 And then we are up, eating dinner at the crest of the pass while a marmot sneaks closer and closer, to try and steal a bite.
 ![reds-meadow-to-tahoe](http://eloiserobbins.files.wordpress.com/2016/07/wp-image-890282203jpg.jpg)